 I used to live in Notepad++.
 It was one of three apps I launched every morning when I’d boot up.

-But when my work PC unexpectedly bit the dust a few weeks ago, I didn’t panic.
+But when my work PC unexpectedly bit the dust, I didn’t panic.
 Why?
-Because I hadn’t touched Notepad++ in over six months.
+Because I hadn’t touched Notepad++ in months.
 Instead I’d been using a web-based editor that I’ve completely fallen in love with: Codeanywhere.

 And I had been for three reasons.